 How do scientific claims and technological developments help transform cultural understandings of race, gender, and sexuality?
 Conversely, how do cultural beliefs about race, gender, and sexuality influence scientific knowledge and medical practice?
 This class will take up a series of controversies from the recent past and present to explore the dynamic interplay between expert findings, social identities, and political arguments.

 SOCIOL 379-0 Understanding Genocide

 |SOCIOL 392-0||Technology, Work, Love, & Life||Morgan Clark||MW 3:30-4:50|

 SOCIOL 392-0 Technology, Work, Love, & Life

-Can technology end poverty?
-Is the internet racist?
+Technology is an integral part of society: from the wheel, to the cotton gin, to the modern computer.
 Technology is everywhere and humans have always used technology to shape society and vice versa.
 How do people relate to technology?
 How has our culture been affected by technology?
-In this course we will examine how technology itself been shaped by societal norms, and values.
-We begin with an examination of what technology is, and is not and continue by examining the role technology plays in shaping different aspects of society - from race, to gender, and surveillance.
+How has technology itself been shaped by societal norms, and values?
+This course gives an overview of the growing and important field of the Sociology of Technology.

 |SOCIOL 401-2||Statistical Analysis of Social Data: Applied Regression Methods II||Julia Behrman||MW 2:00-3:20|